xmonader/letsbuildacompiler-pretty/src/tutor09_atopview.md

 {--------------------------------------------------------------}
 ```

-Note that you must add two more global variables, Sign and Typ.
+Note that you must add two more global variables, `Sign` and `Typ`.

 With these two procedures in place, the compiler will process the
 class and type definitions and store away their findings.
 We can